ababa831/tdd_workshop/README.md

 ## How to use

-- Test code is written in Python3
+- The test code `test_closed_range.py` is written in Python3
 - **Pytest** is needed to run the code.

-You can execute the test code:
+You can execute the code:
 `$ pytest test_closed_range.py`

-If you want to know detailed results:
+If you want to know detailed results, for example:

-e.g.

 `$ pytest -vv -s test_closed_range.py`